Zach-Sisson-1/Deduper-Zach-Sisson-1/Strategy/Deduper_strategey.md

 ## Algorithm Steps:

-Open and Read in set of Umi's as a sorted list (Umi_list)

-Initiliaze Umi Dictionary where keys = unique Umi, and values = another empty dictionary ##See Functions
+Given UMI file, initiliaze Umi Dictionary where keys are unique Umis, and values are another empty dictionary ##See Functions

 Open Output file